http://www.newyorker.com/online/blogs/books/2012/11/writers-should-learn-math.html#ixzz2B9nnHVvv

 some quotes from the piece:

 "What ballet is to football players, mathematics is to writers, a discipline so beguiling and foreign, so close to a taboo, that it actually attracts a few intrepid souls by virtue of its impregnability.
-The few writers who have ventured headlong into high-level mathematics—Lewis Carroll, Thomas Pynchon, David Foster Wallace—have been among our most inventive in both the sentences they construct and the stories they create."
+The few writers who have ventured headlong into high-level mathematics—Lewis Carroll, Thomas Pynchon, David Foster Wallace—have been among our most inventive in both the sentences they construct and the stories they create."and a couple of other quotes included in the article:

 "As the mathematician Terence Tao has written, math study has three stages: the 'pre-rigorous,' in which basic rules are learned, the theoretical 'rigorous' stage, and, last and most intriguing, 'the post-rigorous,' in which intuition suddenly starts to play a part."